thacherT1D/webdevstuff/Functional_Programming_with_Javascript/Call,_Apply_and_Bind.desc.md

     hello(); // what does this function return?
 ```

 So what happens when we call a function without explicitly defining its parent object?
-It returns the window object!
-This actually makes a lot of sense, because everything that we define in the global scope (in the browser) is attached to the window object (we could invoke this function by using `window.hello()`)
+It returns the `window` object!
+This actually makes a lot of sense, because everything that we define in the global scope (in the browser) is attached to the `window` object.
+We could actually invoke this function by using `window.hello()`.

 ### Changing the value of `this` using call or apply